aws-samples/aws-lambda-docker-serverless-inference/README.md

 - **SageMaker Built-in Algorithms resources:**

   - [**Train XGBoost built-in algorithm in SageMaker, inference with AWS Lambda**](xgboost-built-in-algo-train-in-sagemaker-deploy-with-lambda):  This example illustrates how to target Direct Marketing with Amazon SageMaker XGBoost built-in algorithm.
 You train the model using SageMaker and inference with AWS Lambda.
-  - [**Train a BlazingText text classification algorithm in SageMaker, inference with AWS Lambda**](blazingtext-text-classification-train-in-sagemaker-deploy-with-lambda):  This example illustrates how to use a BlazingText text classification training with SageMaker, and serving with AWS Lambda..
+  - [**Train a BlazingText text classification algorithm in SageMaker, inference with AWS Lambda**](blazingtext-text-classification-train-in-sagemaker-deploy-with-lambda):  This example illustrates how to use a BlazingText text classification training with SageMaker, and serving with AWS Lambda.

 - **Deep Java Library (DJL) resources:**